 Delegate Torian earned his Bachelor of Arts degree in Political Science from Winston-Salem State University.
 He then continued his education by pursuing graduate studies at the Southeastern Baptist Theological Seminary, then earning a Masters of Divinity degree from the School of Theology at Virginia Union University.
 In 1987, Delegate Torian earned a Doctorate of Ministry Degree from the School of Divinity at Howard University.

 In 1997, he received the Prince William County Human Rights Commission Award for facilitating The Color of Fear, a dialogue on race relations.
 Delegate Torian has received Omega Psi Phi Fraternity, Inc.’s Citizen of The Year Award on two occasions.
 In 2003, Dr. John Maxwell, renowned expert in leadership development, selected Delegate Torian as one of 50 leaders from across the country to participate in a special leadership institute in Atlanta, GA.

 Delegate Torian currently serves as the Pastor of First Mount Zion Baptist Church in Dumfries.
-He lives in Woodbridge with his wife Clarice who recently retired after 34 years in public education.
-Their daughter, Constance, is a fourth year student at the University of Virginia.
+He has one daughter, and lives in Woodbridge with his wife Clarice who recently retired after 34 years in public education.